 DLG has a centralised Procurement and Supply Chain function that operates to the processes established within our Supplier Management and Outsourcing policy.
-Our processes are designed to ensure we select and manage our suppliers appropriately to support the given service provision and potential risk exposure to DLG and our Policy sets out the mandatory requirements for the Group when procuring goods and services.
-Supporting processes are reviewed on an annual basis and refreshed to ensure they remain relevant and aligned with the potential exposures faced by DLG
+Our processes are designed to ensure we select and manage our suppliers appropriately to support the given service provision and potential risk exposure to DLG.
+Our Policy sets out the mandatory requirements for the Group when procuring goods and services.
+Supporting processes are reviewed on an annual basis and refreshed to ensure they remain relevant and aligned with the potential exposures faced by DLG.

-Our suppliers are segmented based on multiple factors including value, expenditure and risk exposures, and our supporting processes provide a higher level of assurance, oversight and diligence for those suppliers and services segmented at higher levels.
+Our suppliers are segmented based on multiple factors including value, expenditure and risk exposures, and our supporting processes provide a higher level of assurance, oversight and diligence for those suppliers and services segmented at higher levels

 In addition to our existing supplier segmentation process, we also review our Modern Slavery risk assessment on an annual basis, enhancing the data captured through additional information available, to overlay a proportionate depth of analysis on the areas that have greater vulnerability.
-Through 2021 this assessment , which allows us to identify any areas where we may have increased risk across areas including the geographical location from which services are provided, length of the supply chain, use of migrant or temporary labour and the nature of the goods or services being supplied, has been adapted to include key information to size the areas of focus - cross referencing the expenditure, tiering and audit status of our supply chain.
-This assessment process also forms the basis of the development of our risk indicators.
+This assessment includes the geographical location from which services are provided, length of the supply chain, use of migrant or temporary labour and the nature of the goods or services being supplied, supplier expenditure, tiering and the audit status of our supply chain.
+This assessment process also forms the basis of the development of our risk indicators and is included in the continuous improvement processes within the reporting suite.

 As part of the Sourcing process, due diligence is undertaken on new suppliers sourced through the Procurement and Supply Chain function where our engagement threshold is for activity resulting in expenditure of £100,000 or higher across the term of engagement.
 We request suppliers to either provide a link to their most recent Modern Slavery statement or respond to a number of questions (should they fall below the reporting threshold) to articulate the steps they are undertaking to support the Act.
-As an enhancement of this process we will be looking to provide our sourcing community relevant information pertaining to Modern Slavery from the central data gathering and, where applicable, assurance activity.

 On-boarded suppliers are subject to assurance activity.
 Our Supplier Compliance Monitoring team conducts regular field reviews on our actively managed suppliers and the scope includes the requirement to ascertain the supplier's adherence to the Act and confirmation of the activity they are undertaking to comply with the Act.
-This is tailored dependant on the supplier's alignment to the reporting threshold.
-In addition, background checking contractual clauses also forms part of the assurance scope which looks at employees' right to work and proof of residence alongside compliance to the overall contractual terms.

-Findings from assurance activity is documented, managed and reported through the Procurement and Supply Chain governance and escalated as appropriate within the DLG governance framework.
+This is tailored dependant on the supplier's alignment to the reporting thresholds.
+In addition, background checking of contractual clauses also forms part of the assurance scope which looks at employees' right to work and proof of residence alongside compliance to the overall contractual terms.
+Findings from assurance activity is documented, managed, and reported through the Procurement and Supply Chain governance and escalated as appropriate within the DLG governance framework.